learn-monogame/learn-monogame.github.io/docs/how-to/get-started/README.md

 ## Notes

 To build shaders, make sure you have the [Visual Studio 2013 redistributable](https://aka.ms/highdpimfc2013x64enu) installed.
-Otherwise you might see an error about the builder not being unable to load libmojoshader_64.dll.
+Otherwise you might see an error about the builder being unable to load libmojoshader_64.dll.

 ## Read more